-A student must have completed Evaluation Periods 1, 2, 3, and 4 and be in good academic standing to seek a leave of absence.
+A student must have completed Periods 1, 2, 3, and 4 and be in good academic standing to seek a leave of absence.
 The student must also submit a leave of absence petition for approval by the Associate Dean for Student Services and Associate Dean for SCALE.
 A leave of absence will be granted for no more than one academic year.
 A student who fails to return at the agreed-upon time or otherwise fails to meet the leave of absence terms may be withdrawn from the law school.
-Exceptions to this policy are allowed solely at the discretion of the Associate Dean for Student Services and Associate Dean for SCALE and only under compelling circumstances or as an approved disability or pregnancy accommodation.
-SCALE students are subject to all leave of absence policies stated in the Leave of Absence section of the Academic Policies and Procedures when not explicitly outlined in the SCALE Program Policies.
+Exceptions to this policy are allowed solely at the discretion of the Associate Dean for Student Services and Associate Dean for SCALE and only under compelling circumstances or as an approved disability, pregnancy, or Title IX accommodation.
+SCALE students are subject to all leave of absence policies stated in the Academic Policies and Procedures when not explicitly outlined in the SCALE Program Policies.